johnlogsdon/py-event-sourcing/README.md

 from event_sourcing_v2 import sqlite_stream_factory, Event

 async def main():
+    # To use a persistent file-based database:
+    # db_path = "my_events.db"
-    # Using an empty config defaults to a non-persistent, in-memory database.
+    # To use a non-persistent, in-memory database:
-    # For persistence, provide a file path: {"db_path": "my_events.db"}
-    config = {}
+    db_path = ":memory:"

-    # The stream_factory is an async context manager that handles resource setup and teardown.
+    # The factory is an async context manager that handles all resources.
-    async with sqlite_stream_factory(config) as open_stream:
+    async with sqlite_stream_factory(db_path) as open_stream:
         stream_id = "my_first_stream"

         # Write an event